Last Updated on June 24, 2022

 Understanding The Weather

-What this means for the angler is that you need to be mindful of their slower metabolism by slowing down your presentation, using smaller lures, and giving more time in between movements on the lure.
+What this means for bass anglers is that you need to be mindful of their slower metabolism by slowing down your presentation, using smaller lures, and giving more time in between movements after cold fronts.

-If you present the lure too quickly or violently, they might take it as a challenge.
-During the spring and especially early summer, the bass would likely chase that lure across the pond.
-When their metabolism slows down, they’re trying to conserve their energy and calories without burning too much, so they’ll wait for something easier to come along.
+However during the late fall, when their metabolism slows down, they’re trying to conserve their energy and calories without burning too much, so they’ll wait for something easier to come along.

 Of course, you would!

-Early bass fishing lures are different from late fall bass fishing lures, and those are different from winter lures.
-You need to cater to your environment to give yourself the best chance of catching the most bass.
+You need to cater to your environment to give yourself the best chance of catching the most bass, especially during the fall transition.

 Doing this prevents the bass from getting spooked and gives you a better chance of catching more.